hpc/charliecloud/doc/ch-image.rst

 Unlike many container implementations, there is no notion of storage drivers, graph drivers, etc., to select and/or configure.

-The storage directory can reside on any filesystem.
+The storage directory can reside on any single filesystem (i.e., it cannot be split across multiple filesystems).
 However, it contains lots of small files and metadata traffic can be intense.
 For example, the Charliecloud test suite uses approximately 400,000 files and directories in the storage directory as of this writing.
 Place it on a filesystem appropriate for this; tmpfs'es such as :code:`/var/tmp` are a good choice if you have enough RAM (:code:`/tmp` is not recommended because :code:`ch-run` bind-mounts it into containers by default).

 While you can currently poke around in the storage directory and find unpacked images runnable with :code:`ch-run`, this is not a supported use case.
 The